icon-project/devportal/python-score/score-audit/audit-checklist.md

 ### StateDB Operation

+DictDB depth level must not exceed 3 as it will be very expensive to manage in ICON 2.0.

 In order not to cause an unexpected situation, VarDB, DictDB and ArrayDB should be accessed in a permitted manner.

 ```python